ibexa/documentation-user/docs/content_management/create_edit_pages.md

 The default, built-in Page layout has only one zone, but developers can create other layouts in configuration.
 For more information, see [Configure layout](https://doc.ibexa.co/en/latest/templating/render_content/render_page/#configure-layout).

-In a newly created Page you can choose a [layout](configure_ct_field_settings.md#available-page-layouts) which defines the available zones.

 ### Add blocks

 In Page Builder you can access a menu of **Elements** — a set of blocks of content that you can add to the zones of the Page.